Back

 The male dodo is reported to have weighed about 22.7 kilograms (50 pounds), much larger than an adult male North American wild turkey, which ranges from 6.8 to 9 kilograms (15 to 20 pounds).
 The female dodo was reportedly somewhat smaller.
 The bill was about 22.9 centimeters (9 inches) long.
 The wings were rudimentary, displaying only three or four feathers, and the tail was equally rudimentary, consisting of a few short, curly feathers.
 The body feathers of the Mauritius dodo were blue-gray, and the sparse wing and tail feathers were white with a splash of yellow.
 Dodos apparently made their nests on the ground.

 The dodo evolved in the absence of humans and predators and initially showed no great fear of sailors who hunted them for food.
-They were slow moving, and a human could outrun a dodo on open ground.
+For decades, researchers believed they were slow moving, and a human could outrun a dodo on open ground.
 One observer reported that Dutch sailors from one ship caught twenty-four dodos one day and twenty the next.
+However, research in the 2020s found that these birds were likely fast and agile.

 Some visitors to the islands reported that the meat of dodos was hard and tough, even after prolonged boiling.
 Others claimed that the breast and belly were good to eat, while the rest of the bird was tough.
 It may have been a matter of season, as one source said that the Rodrigues solitaire was extremely fat and good to eat from March to September.